 - First, combine the base ingredients in a small bowl.
 In a silicone mini muffin pan (I have this one), press about 1 tablespoon of the base as the outer layer.
 Push a teaspoon or use your thumb to make room for the filling.
 If you don't have a mini muffin pan, using a regular muffin pan will work great as well.
 You will just make larger ones and it would make less.
 This recipe with the mini muffin pan makes about 12 cups.

-- Zest some orange and combine it with maple syrup in a separate bowl.
+- Next, zest some orange and combine it with maple syrup in a separate bowl.
 Add all but one tablespoon of the maple syrup of this to the nut mixture and combine it well.
 Scoop it into the base.

-- Bake it until your house starts smelling like Christmas (or until the edges of the base start turning golden brown).
+- Bake it until your house starts smelling like the holidays (or until the edges of the base start turning golden brown).

 - Drizzle some of the leftover syrup on the cups immediately after removing from the oven and enjoy every, last, bite of these cute little cups.